amandaguglieri/hackinglife/docs/1521-oracle-transparent-network-substrate.md

 **The listener**:

-By default, the listener listens for incoming connections on the TCP/1521 port.
+By default, the listener  (`listener.ora`) listens for incoming connections on the TCP/1521 port.
 However, this default port can be changed during installation or later in the configuration file.
 The TNS listener is configured to support various network protocols, including TCP/IP, UDP, IPX/SPX, and AppleTalk.
 The listener can also support multiple network interfaces and listen on specific IP addresses or all available network interfaces.
 By default, Oracle TNS can be remotely managed in Oracle 8i/9i but not in Oracle 10g/11g.

 Additionally, the listener will use Oracle Net Services to encrypt the communication between the client and the server.